doej1367/HypixelSkyBlockAuctionsAnalyzer/README.md

 from the auction house on Hypixel Skyblock.
 Not one of my most beautiful projects but it is working well for the little time i had for it, so there you go.
-There are visual bugs like it doesn't always scroll down, not all the input values are clear what they do and there isn't even a gradle build, but in the core it works.
+There are visual bugs like it doesn't always scroll down, the apikey isn't saved anywhere unless you hardcode yours in, not all the input values are clear what they do and there isn't even a gradle build, but in the core it works.